-Melania Trump's Response To Book Donation Rejection Shows She Isn't Having I
+Melania Trump Responds To Librarian Rejecting Her Book Donation And Shows She Isn't Having It

 The first lady is having another tough week, publicity-wise.
 Melania Trump responded to the librarian Liz Phipps Soeiro after she rejected her donation of Dr. Seuss books to an elementary school library.
 The latest controversy marks the second debacle in the first lady's efforts to help children that has gone awry.

 In an open-letter-style blog post dated Sept.
 26, the Massachusetts school's librarian thanks Mrs. Trump for the "ten Dr. Seuss titles" but explains why she will not accept them, saying,

 Another fact that many people are unaware of is that Dr. Seuss's illustrations are steeped in racist propaganda, caricatures, and harmful stereotypes.
 Open one of his books (If I Ran a Zoo or And to Think That I Saw It On Mulberry Street, for example), and you'll see the racist mockery in his art.

 She then cites multiple sources who have documented stereotypes in the works of the children's author.
 In a mic-drop finish, Phipps Soeiros ends her letter with an attachment of an alternative reading list of children's books for the first lady.